Chronic Hypertension and Pregnancy

 Blood pressure is the force of the blood pushing against the artery walls.
 Each time

-kidneys).
+kidneys.
 Chronic hypertension increases the risk for preeclampsia.

 How does pregnancy affect chronic hypertension?

-or if preeclampsia develops along with chronic hypertension.
+develops along with chronic hypertension.

 Risks of severe chronic hypertension in pregnancy may include:

-Management of chronic hypertension during pregnancy
+Managing chronic hypertension during pregnancy

-Prenatal care with careful monitoring of blood pressure are important.
-Women with
+It's important to have prenatal care with careful monitoring of blood pressure.
+Women

 Ultrasound.
 Sound waves sent through a transducer are used to measure fetal growth.